Uber Cup: Successful national teams

-So far, only five countries have won the Uber Cup with China the most successful team, with 15 titles, followed by Japan (six titles), Indonesia (three titles), the United States (three titles) and Korea (two titles).
+So far, only five countries have won the Uber Cup with China the most successful team, with 16 titles, followed by Japan (six titles), Indonesia (three titles), the United States (three titles) and Korea (two titles).
 The Uber Cup has only spread to two continents so far: Asia and North America.

 Nine teams have made it into the finals.
 The finalists other than the five winner countries above are Denmark, England, the Netherlands and Thailand.
 Sweden, Hong Kong, Germany, Chinese Taipei and India are the other fives teams which have made it into the final four.

-italic text = hosts
+Bold text denotes team was host country.